-The alternative of using the periodogram (the estimate of the power spectrum, which is the Fourier transform of the autocovariance; see section 4.10) is even worse as it entails an even rougher shape and more uncertain estimation than in the autocovariance (see also section 4.10 and Dimitriadis and Koutsoyiannis, 2015a).
+The alternative to using the periodogram (the estimate of the power spectrum, which is the Fourier transform of the autocovariance; see section 4.10) is even worse as it entails an even rougher shape and more uncertain estimation than in the autocovariance (see also section 4.10 and Dimitriadis and Koutsoyiannis, 2015a).

-It is, thus, much preferable to directly use the climacogram instead of the autocorrelogram for model identification.
+Thus, for model identification, it is much more preferable to use the climacogram directly instead of the autocorrelogram.
 For our example time series, this is illustrated in Figure 4.2(b), which indicates that the long-term persistence is well captured by the empirical climacogram, and the parameter H is correctly estimated (H = 0.79, based on the method presented in Koutsoyiannis, 2003, and Tyralis and Koutsoyiannis, 2011).
-Additional advantages of the climacogram are (a) its intactness on discretization, (b) its close relationship with entropy production and (c) its expandability to high-order moments.
+Additional advantages to using the climacogram are (a) its intactness on discretization, (b) its close relationship with entropy production and (c) its expandability to high-order moments.